colinbeales/AzurePipelinesHOL/AzurePipelinesLab6.md

 <img src="images/Lab6_6.png" width="624"/>

-7. With our variables done we can click the "Tasks" tab to focus our attention to the tasks we need in our pipeline.
-We'll need to add a few tasks so click the "+" on our agent job to bring up the add tasks dialog and search "ARM" to find the "Azure Resource Group Deployment" task.
+7. With our variables set we can click the "Tasks" tab to focus our attention to the tasks we need in our pipeline.
+We'll need to add a few tasks so click the "+" on our agent job to bring up the add tasks panel and search "ARM" to find the "Azure Resource Group Deployment" task.
 When you find the task use the UI to drag and drop the task into your pipeline placing it as the first task before the existing "Build an image" task.

 <img src="images/Lab6_7.png" width="624"/>

-8. Now using the add tasks dialog which should still be open search with the word "Copy" to find the "Copy files" task.
+8. Now using the add tasks panel which should still be open search with the word "Copy" to find the "Copy files" task.
 Once you find this again drag and drop it into your pipeline, this time placing the task after the "Push an image" task.

 <img src="images/Lab6_8.png" width="624"/>

-9. We've one more task to add so search again for "Publish Build" and find the "Publish Build Artifacts" task and add this by dragging it and droppin it to the end of the pipeline just after the "Copy files" task you added in the previous step.
+9. We've one more task to add so search again for "Publish Build" and find the "Publish Build Artifacts" task and add this by dragging it and dropping it to the end of the pipeline just after the "Copy files" task you added in the previous step.

 <img src="images/Lab6_9.png" width="624"/>

-10. We need to configure the tasks in the pipeline as they wont work as required with all the defaults so lets go through the changes we need on the tasks.
+10. We need to configure the tasks in the pipeline as they won't currently work as required with all the defaults so lets go through the changes we need on the tasks.
 First click the "Azure Resource Group Deployment" task you added at the start.
 This task will be used to Create our Azure Container Registry which we will use as a private and secure storage location for our docker container.
 With this selected you can change the desired fields which are:
 * Display name - "Create Container Registry in AzurePipelinesLabGroup"
 * Azure Subscription - Select the Azure Subscription you wish to deploy to, assuming this is the same you've used before you will not need to Authorize again.
 * Resource Group - Use our variable "\$(resourceGroup)"
 * Location - "North Europe".
 Whilst previously I used UK South we will later need a service "Azure Web App for Containers" which isn't at the time of writing available in this region so we'll use "North Europe"
 * Template - Use the "..." to find the file "ContainerRegistry.json" which should be in our "SimpleDotNetCoreApp.ARM" directory.
 * Template parameters - Use the "..." to find the file "ContainerRegistry.parameters.json" which again will be in our "SimpleDotNetCoreApp.ARM" directory.
-* Override parameters - Use the "..." elispses to bring up the parameter override dialog and enter "\$(registryName)" as the value for the Registry Name.
+* Override parameters - Use the "..." ellipsis to bring up the parameter override dialog and enter "\$(registryName)" as the value for the Registry Name.

 <img src="images/Lab6_10.png" width="624"/>

 11. Lets click on the "Build an image" task an make changes here to ensure that our dockerfile is built into a container.
 You can change the desired fields with these settings:
-* Azure Subscription - Select the Azure Subscription you wish to deploy to, assuming this is the same you've used before you will not need to Authorize again.
+* Azure Subscription - Select the Azure Subscription you wish to deploy to, assuming this is the same you've used before you will not need to authorize again.
 * Azure Container Registry - "\$(registryName).azurecr.io" can be added here as it can use our registry name variable to make up the registry url.
 * Image Name - "\$(imageName):\$(Build.BuildId)" can be user here to use our image name variable along with our build id to identify this build of our image in the registry.